rybalkin-an/spring-mqtt/README.md

 This application demonstrates a simple implementation of MQTT sensor streaming using Spring Boot.
 It allows you to start and stop the streaming of sensor data and publish messages to an MQTT broker.

+The `/subscribe` endpoint can be used to retrieve data from Topic

 ## Features

-- Start and stop streaming of sensor data.
+- `sensor/start` and `sensor/stop` streaming of sensor data.
-- Publish messages to an MQTT topic. https://test.mosquitto.org/
+- `mqtt/message` to publish messages to an MQTT topic. https://test.mosquitto.org/
-- Stream messages from the MQTT broker.
+- `mqtt/subscribe` to get stream messages from the MQTT broker.
-- Test using **io.projectreactor:reactor-test** library
+- Tests are using https://github.com/reactor/reactor-core library

 ## Technologies Used